rtlabs-com/p-net/doc/creating_gsdml_files.rst

 Creating GSD (GSDML) files
 ==========================
+A GSD (General Station Description) file is an XML file describing a Profinet IO-Device.
+The XML-based language is called GSDML (GSD Markup Language).

 For Profinet members, the "Profinet GSD Checker" tool is available for download.
 It contains GSD example files showing different aspects of the file format.